BenAsaf/smart-moodle-downloader/README.md

 # Smart Moodle Downlaoder

+Google Chrome extension.
 A simple yet smart extension to help you download content of Moodle courses.

 ## Features
 - Download the content of all courses in Moodle you are signed for.